Skip to main content

 Microblading is not appropriate for everyone.
 People who are pregnant or breastfeeding are generally advised to wait, as the risk of infection and the unpredictability of hormonal skin changes make the procedure inadvisable during this period.
 Those currently taking blood-thinning medications, including aspirin and certain supplements like vitamin E, should consult their physician before proceeding, as thinned blood can interfere with pigment retention and increase bleeding during the procedure.

-Individuals with active skin conditions in the brow area — including eczema, psoriasis, dermatitis, or active acne — should postpone until the condition has cleared.
-People prone to keloid scarring face a higher risk of raised scar tissue forming along the incision lines.
-Those on antibiotics should wait at least two weeks after completing their course, as certain antibiotics can cause the pigment to change color during healing.
+People with active skin conditions in the brow area (eczema, psoriasis, dermatitis, or active acne) should postpone until the condition has cleared.
+Those prone to keloid scarring face a higher risk of raised scar tissue forming along the incision lines.
+Anyone on antibiotics should wait at least two weeks after completing the course, as certain antibiotics can cause pigment to change color during healing.
 Clients with very oily skin may find that microblading does not hold well, and a different technique such as powder brows or microshading may produce better results for their skin type.

 What Are the Risks?